Is Virtual Photography Really Photography?

 Questions of Authenticity

 Because of this, it is easy to dismiss virtual photography as less “authentic.”
 This skepticism isn’t unique.
-Photography itself has long been questioned as an art form, particularly when compared to traditional mediums such as drawing or painting — something I encountered while studying photography.
-The assumption is that capturing an image is inherently less creative than constructing one from scratch.
+Photography itself has long been questioned as an art form, particularly when compared to traditional mediums such as drawing or painting — something I experienced while studying photography.
+The assumption is that capturing an image is less creative than constructing one from scratch.
 In virtual photography, the environment is pre-built and the subject matter is simulated.
-However, this view overlooks what actually defines a photograph.
+However, this view overlooks what actually defines a photo.

 What Actually Defines a Photograph

-Photography has never been purely about the camera.
+Photography has never been just about the camera.
 It is about decisions — framing, timing, composition, and the use of light.
 These are the same elements that define strong images, regardless of how they are captured.
-The tools may change, but the underlying principles remain consistent.
+The tools may change, but the underlying principles stay consistent throughout.

-In virtual environments, these decisions often become more deliberate.
-Without real-world constraints, the process shifts from reacting to a moment to constructing one.
-The photographer is no longer waiting for the right conditions, but actively shaping them.
-This introduces a different kind of discipline: knowing not just when to capture an image, but how to build it.
+In virtual environments, these decisions are more deliberate.
+Without real-world constraints, the process changes from reacting to a moment to constructing one.
+The photographer actively shapes conditions rather than waiting for the right ones.
+This introduces a different kind of discipline: not just knowing when to capture an image, but how to build it.

 Between Photography and Cinematography

 At the same time, the accessibility of these tools lowers the barrier to entry.
 Anyone can enter a virtual environment and capture an image.
-This makes intention and execution even more important.
-The difference between a screenshot and a photograph becomes defined by the decisions behind it, rather than the tool itself.
+This makes intentionality and the execution even more important.
+The difference between a screenshot and a photo becomes defined by the decisions behind it, rather than the tool used.
+This tendency to evaluate something based on the tool rather than the process behind it appears in other contexts as well.

 My own work focuses on capturing moments that feel cinematic rather than reactive, treating in-game environments as spaces for constructed scenes.
-This approach prioritises composition, lighting, and atmosphere.
+My approach prioritises composition, lighting, and atmosphere.

-Rather than asking whether virtual photography is “real” photography, it may be more useful to consider what it adds to the medium.
-It removes physical limitations while retaining the core principles of image-making, allowing for experimentation at a level that would be impractical or impossible in the real world.
+Rather than asking whether virtual photography is “real” photography, it may be better to consider what it adds to the medium.
+It removes physical limitations while retaining the core principles of photography, allowing for experimentation at a level that would be impractical or impossible in the real world.

 In that sense, virtual photography is not a replacement for traditional photography, but an extension of it — one that sits at the intersection of visual storytelling and digital design.